-That’s the overall feeling I get whenever I play Zombicide Black Plague because although it’s a game about fighting endless waves of the rotting ramblers, it’s hard to feel scared when your champion is a sword wielding nun that can throw a flask of dragon bile, ignite it with a wooden torch and take out an entire swarm at once.
-Not that they don’t return twice as big and even badder but that’s half the fun.
+That’s the overall feeling I get whenever I play Zombicide Black Plague because although it’s a game about fighting endless waves of rotting ramblers, it’s hard to feel scared when your champion is a sword-wielding nun that can throw a flask of dragon bile, ignite it with a wooden torch and take out an entire swarm at once.
+Not that they don’t return twice as big and even better but that’s half the fun.

 In a game that reminds me (weirdly) of the old TV cartoon Dungeons & Dragons, you and your friends control a band of somewhat stereotypical heroes (A dwarf, a fighter, a wizard, etc.) that are fed up of just sitting around eating drumsticks, washed down with flagons of ale, and have instead decided to go and do a bit of sightseeing, in a medieval town that has more than a mere rat infestation.

-But while most of the game involves a delicate balance between adventuring and crowd control – draw a necromancer and the game turns on it’s head and becomes a frantic, reckless pursuit as he scurries to the nearest exit and letting him escape results in a failed mission.
+But while most of the game involves a delicate balance between adventuring and crowd control – draw a necromancer and the game turns on its head and becomes a frantic, reckless pursuit as he scurries to the nearest exit and lets him escape results in a failed mission.

 So zombie killing is inevitable in Zombicide and in what could be described as an ‘adaptive’ difficulty level, the game reacts to your zombie-slaying by ‘upping’ the difficulty level through the use of spawn cards.